Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 connect the Maintainers to their respective libraries.

-The second container in an implementation of the concept of **materialized views**; a set of data pre-aggregated and persisted so as to enable faster queries at runtime.
+The second container in an implementation of the concept of **materialized views**; a set of data pre-aggregated and pre-processed so as to enable faster queries at runtime.
 For example, some of the pre-aggregated data answers the question: "Where else is this library/component used?" and "What other packages does this Maintainer work on?".
 Additionally, the materalized views contain pre-calculated library ages - in days and years, based on their original and current version dates.
 Pre-aggregating data such as this can significantly reduce the **RU usage**